-Friends, relatives and members of the public may purchase day, weekend or season tickets and section programmes on the door at any of the venues.
+Friends, relatives and members of the public may purchase day tickets and section programmes on the door at any of the venues.
 Performers, teachers, and instrumental accompanists (Music section) do not pay an admission charge for the sessions in which they are involved.

 Alternatively you may choose to become a Friend of the Beckenham Festival (currently £20 per year), which entitles you to free admission as a member of the audience to all classes at all venues throughout October and November, a free programme and entitlement to vote at the AGM.

 If I win a medal or trophy, do I keep it?

 Medals become your property and so may be kept indefinitely; but any Cup or Trophy you win remains the property of the Festival, so you keep it until a month before the start of the next year’s Festival when you must return it, clean and in good condition to the appropriate section organiser.
 Occasionally there is a split decision so that each winner holds the trophy for half the year.
 You will be asked to sign for the trophy before leaving the performance room.
 Trophies may not be taken out of the country.
 Space permitting, you are expected to have your name engraved on the trophy or its plinth after the name of the previous winner.

 Below 75 marks - Performer’s Certificate (at adjudicator’s discretion)

 Only those obtaining Honours or Distinction grades are eligible for trophies and or medals in classes where these are available (except in Dancing section).

 Can my performance be recorded?